mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 ~/work/homepage (<span style="color: lightgreen">main|MERGING</span>) $
 </div>

-It had never occurred to me to customize my shell prompt, but I saw the value.
+It had never occurred to me to customize my shell prompt, but I immediately recognized the value.

 I constantly run `git status` to remember which branch I'm in, and I often forget that I'm in the middle of a git merge.

 ## Setting up git prompts in my terminal